flavioAlvarezD/marketPricesMatcher/README.md

 In any case, once you extract the zip files, you'll need to put both folders inside the 'executables' folder. and verify the botscraper.py is referencing correctly the chromedriver and the chrome browser as well (it should be).

+In MacOs you might need to 'repair' the Chromedriver app and the Chrome for testing.
+If this message shows when you launch them:
+"You do not have permission to open the application" Or any other message...

+For this you'll have to open the terminal and write sudo spctl --master-disable
+It'll ask for your password, you just write it and press enter.
+Be warned; you could leave your machine vulnerable if you don't enable back it once you finish.

+Then you should write 'xattr -rc ' followed by the app path.
+It should look something like this: xattr -rc /path/to/your/app
+Do this for Chromedriver and your Chrome browser as well.

+REMEMBER to enable back the Gatekeeper by writing
+#sudo spctl -–master-enable
+A message showing 'spctl --status "assesments enabled"' should appear.
+Then you're good to go

 >Once installed and verified, you can run the program by writing on your terminal:
     pyton app.py
  Or by pressing the play button if you're using VSC